Authorship and contributorship

 Conflicts of interest/competing interests

 SPOOL follows protocols to avert potential conflict of interests.
 Regardless of the blind review process, the protocols avoid assigning reviewers from the same institution to the reviews of research/design work of authors.
 This includes verifying the co-publishing relationships between reviewers and research/design authors.

 Authors are required to disclose commercial, financial, political and any other relationships that had a bearing on the development of the research/design, including possible influences on the research/design conclusions, under the acknowledgements section of each submission.

 The editor-in-chief may, at any time during, or after the editorial process, reject or remove the contributions based on the omission of such disclosures.

-SPOOL avoids publishing xenophobic, sexist, homophobic or other intolerant content.
+SPOOL avoids publishing xenophobic, sexist, homophobic or intolerant content.
 The editor-in-chief may ask author(s) to demonstrate research compliance within ethical guidelines and codes of conduct - in line with institutional, academic or professional association(s).
-In the case of research that include human participants or vulnerable communities, the authors should provide the ethical approval from their institutes.
-The editor-in-chief reserves the right to compare ethical disputes with previous COPE case studies, in the mediation to seek viable solution to ethical concerns.
+In parallel, the editor-in-chief reserves the right to compare ethical disputes with previous COPE case studies, in the mediation to seek viable solution to ethical concerns.

 Post-publication discussions and corrections

 Readers can submit a 'letter to the editor' in response to a published contribution in SPOOL.
 Post-publication discussions may lead to corrections, revisions or even retractions.
 Such amendments are at the discretion of the editor-in-chief, based on evidence and set protocols.